wrml/wrml/README.md

 This section will walk through a simple example of using Werminal to demonstrate WRML's modeling features.
 Specifically, in this tour we will:

 1. Design a new schema
-   a.
-Create a new schema, named **Demo**
+  * Create a new schema, named **Demo**
-   a.
-Save our new schema to disk, using the "File" service
+  * Save our new schema to disk, using the "File" service
-   a.
-Load our new schema as a java class
+  * Load our new schema as a java class
 2. Create model instances of new schema type
-   a.
-Create a new instance of **Demo**
+  * Create a new instance of **Demo**
-   b.
-Save the demo instance to disk
+  * Save the demo instance to disk
-   c.
-Exit Werminal, then re-launch and re-open the saved demo instance
+  * Exit Werminal, then re-launch and re-open the saved demo instance

 For more about the Werminal app, please consult the "[Werminal Masters Handbook](https://github.com/wrml/wrml/blob/master/doc/WRML_WerminalMastersHandbook.pdf)"